Northward-Design/gulp-recipes-es6/ingredients/ts/minify-ts-source-maps/README.md

-Minify TS with Source Maps
+Minify TS Ingredient with Source Maps
 ================================================================================

 A TypesScript Compilation and Minification Task with Source Maps.

 - Compiles and Minifies all `.ts` files from `src/ts` to `dist/scripts`.
 - Renames files to `*.min.js`
-- Creates in-line Source Maps in all `.js` files.
+- Creates in-line Source Maps in each `.min.js` file.

 Usage
 --------------------------------------------------------------------------------